-Coming from a Taoist world view I would simply tell the young girl that this is simply nature’s way.
+As a Taoist, I would tell the young girl that this is simply nature’s way.
 There is no reward or punishment, no evil or good, no sin or salvation in nature.
 Those are human myths.
-If she were familiar with biology, I’d also add that we have a ‘fairness’ social instinct from which these myths arise in the first place (1).
+If she were familiar with biology, I’d also add that we have a fairness social instinct from which these myths arise in the first place (1).

 When lightening strikes an animal outside, it is in the wrong place at the wrong time.
 Likewise, when a Tsunami strikes people living by the sea, they are in the wrong place at the wrong time.
 I’d also offer her Buddha’s Four Noble Truths (p.604) to finish on a positive note.
 Ever since my kids were toddlers I’ve stressed those truths, and they never had any difficulty understanding them.
 Even the youngest child can easily verify these truths—or at least the first two—through experience.
 The point here is that expecting no difficulty will always end in difficulty.
 As chapter 71 says,

 To know yet to think that one does not know is best;

 Not to know yet to think that one knows will lead to difficulty.

 It is by being alive to difficulty that one can avoid it.